-- 1.1.5 The person making an entry shall ensure that the Competitor and horse are eligible and entered and shown only in the correct classes, and that the horse is entered and shown under its full EA registered name. - 1.1.6 A horse is ineligible to compete if its brands, microchip numbers and/or markings differ from those set out on its EA Registration Papers. - 1.1.7 No person shall deface or alter EA Registration Papers, EA Competition Licenses or EA Height Certificates. - 1.1.8 The Judge's decision shall be final subject to the outcome of any protest, report or investigation made within the Rules.
+- 1.1.5 The person making an entry shall ensure that the Competitor and horse are eligible and entered and shown only in the correct classes, and that the horse is entered and shown under its full EA registered name. - 1.1.6 A horse is ineligible to compete if its brands, microchip numbers, colour and/or markings differ from those set out on its EA Registration Papers. (however colour enhancement is allowed) - 1.1.7 No person shall deface or alter EA Registration Papers, EA Competition Licenses or EA Height Certificates. - 1.1.8 The Judge's decision shall be final subject to the outcome of any protest, report or investigation made within the Rules.